-The side effects of biological therapy vary with the type of treatment.
-These treatments may cause flu-like symptoms, chills, fever, muscle aches, weakness, loss of appetite, nausea, vomiting, and diarrhea.
-Patients may also get a skin rash.
+The side effects can also vary depending on the type of therapy or treatment that you receive.
+Targeted therapy and immunotherapy, which uses your own immune system to target and kill the cancer cells, may cause flu-like symptoms, chills, fever, muscle aches, weakness, loss of appetite, nausea, vomiting and diarrhea.
+People may also experience a skin rash.

-Side effects that may occur in the treated area include red or dry skin and hair loss.
+Radiation therapy may cause a person to experience red or dry skin and hair loss.
 Radiation therapy also may cause fatigue.